HashEngineering/evergreencoin-android-wallet/README.md

 __Donate to support further development:__

-You can donate peercoins to support further development of _Peercoin Wallet_ at [http://peer4commit.com/projects/129/](http://peer4commit.com/projects/129/)
+You can donate peercoins to support further development of _EverGreenCoin Wallet_ at [http://peer4commit.com/projects/129/](http://peer4commit.com/projects/129/)
 Peer4commit will distribute rewards to people that get pull requests merged into the source code.
 [![tip for next commit](http://peer4commit.com/projects/129.svg)](http://peer4commit.com/projects/129)